-We’ve spoken with prominent people ranging from the Majority Leader of the U.S. Senate to senior military officials, veterans, hospital administrators, Hollywood actors, professional athletes and more.
+We’ve spoken with prominent influencers ranging from the Majority Leader of the U.S. Senate to senior military officials, veterans, hospital administrators, Hollywood actors, professional athletes and more.

 Some of our notable reporting has covered topics ranging from Veterans Affairs (VA) medical malpractice and criminal activity, to blockbuster movie premieres and one-on-one interviews; as well as hurricane and disaster volunteer rescue efforts, to how CBD legalization can revolutionize the veteran community.